PedroCarvalho98/MP1--SI/README.md

 ## I. PROJECT GOALS

-*"The goal of this project is to apply suitable machine learning algorithms learned in class or self-learned to solve a specific problem.
+*"The goal of this project is to apply Reinforcement Learning and suitable machine learning algorithms learned in class or self-learned to solve a specific problem.
 Represent the results in graphical/table formats and make analysis and conclusions."*

 ## II.
 DATA INFORMATIONS